-My Top Travel Photography Tips
+10 Top Travel Photography Tips

-Photograph the Little Things
+Photograph the little things

-Avoid Crowds: Get up Early and Stay Late
+Get up Early and Stay Late – avoid crowds

-It goes without saying that different cultures have differing social norms than what we may be used to.
+It goes without saying that different cultures have differing social norms than what we may perhaps be used to.
 Don’t forget to try to adapt to these when traveling abroad.
-Asking permission where necessary and basic courtesy will always go so much further with others and often result in a positive response.
+Asking permission where necessary and basic politeness will always go so much further with others and often result in a positive response.